TinyBeeman/LivingPlaybook/README.md

 ## TODO

 * Fix tags in URLs
 * Add better searching
 * A lot of library clean-up

 ## Licensing

 The Online Living Playbook © 2025, maintained by [Tony Beeman](https://tinybeeman.com/), is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1).
+Suggestions can be made by filing an issue via the [Github Repository](https://github.com/TinyBeeman/LivingPlaybook).

 Because this database originates from The Living Playbook, anyone seeking to distribute any information in this database must abide by the original document's terms.